The Blackhorse Team:

 Enrique Melin is one of our Technical and Creative Managers.
 As well as assisting in the workshop and running our Woodwork Inductions and Woodturning courses, he is a furniture maker and woodturner, and runs his own business making bespoke pieces.
 Being a long-term member, he is also very passionate about the life of the workshop and was involved in the build of the new extension, Sideshow and the Atomic 50 education projects.

-Xenia Moseley is Project Manager for The Agency.
-She first came to Blackhorse in 2015 as a member, where she produced furniture pieces and art work after training as a designer.
+Xenia Moseley is Project Manager for Blackhorse Responders.
+She previously worked on The Agency, a young people's social enterprise project delivered as part of Borough of Culture 2019, and first came to Blackhorse in 2015 as a member, where she produced furniture pieces and art work after training as a designer.
 Since, she's lived in California and New York working for socially engaged art organisations and on her own projects, which have exhibited at Victoria and Albert Museum, Southbank Centre, and featured in the Independent and CRAFTS magazine.
-Alongside The Agency she runs Curiosity Club, connecting young Londoners to experts of curiosities they have, and is passionate about creating accessible art and cultural experiences for all.
+When not at the workshop she runs Curiosity Club, connecting young Londoners to experts of curiosities they have, and is passionate about creating accessible art and cultural experiences for all.

 Toby Poolman is one of the workshop’s Senior Technicians who originally trained as a furniture designer/maker, and has since worked as furniture maker, timber-framed building craftsman and college lecturer.
 Following his Masters in Fine Art (sculpture) at Bath Spa University, he undertook a number of artist residencies, most notably on Peace Art Project Cambodia (PAPC) in Phnom Penh in 2004.
 The project involved working with Cambodian students to turn decommissioned AK47s, remnants of the Khmer Rouge regime, into marketable sculpture and furniture.
 Toby lives on his narrowboat in the capital, where he divides his time between his role at Blackhorse Workshop, private commissions and own sculpture.